|

 The inhabitants walk to a hill close to the village to welcome

+the sun with songs and celebrations.
+A great moment of joy!
 This is the end of the arctic night.
 Daylight grows in length

 at a spectacular pace.
 Each day gives more than an hour of